travis-ci/ember-abandon-decorators-codemod/README.md

 This is set up to migrate [`travis-web`](https://github.com/travis-ci/travis-web), so it’s not universally-applicable.
 For instance, the codebase only uses four unary computed property macros: `alias`, `empty`, `not`, and `reads`, so if you use `bool`, it would skip that.
 It wouldn’t be hard to include others, so let me know if that would be useful for you!

+This deletes whitespace that I don’t want deleted, at the moment… 😢

 ## Usage

 To run a specific codemod from this project, you would run the following: